dogoncouch/siemstress/README.md

 siemstress is a CLI tool to parse syslog lines from standard input into an SQL database, and query the data.

 ## Installing
-Requirements: git, python-setuptools, python-sql, logdissect (>=2.0)
+Requirements: git, python-setuptools, python-mysqldb, logdissect (>=2.0)

     git clone https://github.com/dogoncouch/siemstress.git
     cd siemstress